 While there is some difference in educational quality across institutions, I think we can agree it’s not hundreds of thousands of dollars worth.
+Read on to learn more about DVM program costs at public schools and private school options.

 The Best Value: In-State, Low-Cost Veterinary Schools